arbor-sim/arbor/doc/tutorial/nmodl.rst

 During the integration of the cable equation, Arbor will evaluate this block to update its internal picture of the currents, i.e. to calculate ``i_m``.
-This occurs at an unspecified moment of the execution and might even be done multiple times, so we need to take care not to depend on execution order.
-We are _expected_, yet not forced by the tooling to update all such outputs, so, again, some care is needed.
+This occurs at an unspecified moment of the execution and might even be done multiple times, so we need to take care not to depend on the execution order.
+We are _expected_, yet not forced by the tooling, to update all such outputs, so, again, some care is needed.

 Stepping Stone: Leak